-Mariners recall reliever David McKay from Triple-A Tacoma to aid beleaguered bullpen
+Mariners recall reliever David McKay from Tacoma to aid beleaguered bullpen

-Seattle’s bullpen allowed 13 earned runs in 16.2 innings in its first three games of this weekend’s series against the Minnesota Twins.
+The Mariners’ bullpen allowed 13 earned runs in 16 2/3 innings in the first three games of this weekend’s series against the Minnesota Twins.

 To quote Mariners manager Scott Servais, “Obviously our bullpen has been getting hammered here the last couple days.”